 The main advantagentages of the implementation of a zero discharge system are the following:

-- Reduction in the company’s environmental impact by minimizing the production of liquid waste.
+- Reduction in the company’s environmental impact by minimizing the production of liquid waste, sludge and solid waste.

-- Reduction in the consumption of mains water by re-using water produced in the process.
+- Reduction in the consumption of water by reusing the clean water produced in the ZLD plant.
 This advantage also results in an even greater reduction of the company’s environmental impact.

-- Increase in the company’s environmental responsibility and its commitment to sustainability.
+- Improve the company’s environmental responsibility and its commitment to sustainability.

-- Strict compliance with the most demanding environmental regulations.
+- Compliance with the most demanding environmental regulations.

-- Financial savings from the taxation of the discharge and possible administrative sanctions for not complying with the environmental regulations in force.
+- Avoid potential sanctions for not complying with the environmental regulations in force.